femto113/node-pop3-emitter/README.md

 - method: string indicating command used to provide password (`"PASS"` or `"APOP"`)
 - hashfunc: a method that applied to a plaintext secret known to the server should yield a match to password
 - callback: function taking a boolean indicating success or failure of authentication

+NOTE: you must listen for this event if you expect clients to attempt to authorize.
+If you do not any attempt will emit an error event and return an error to the client.

 In its most common form POP3 accepts passwords in two ways, neither of which is particularly secure.
 With the `APOP` command the password is an MD5 hash of the